patnaikshekhar/UploadLargeFilesAzureBlob/README.md

-# Upload Large Files Azure Blob
+# Upload Large Files to Azure Blob

 This is a sample repository thats demonstrates uploading large files (> 1GB) to a Azure Storage Blob.